 In Horizon Europe applicants are requested to identify if the proposed activity will use and/or generate information which might raise security concerns.
-When submitting their proposal, applicants must complete the security issues table (section 4 of the online proposal submission form) and provide, if applicable, available supporting documentation (to be uploaded as separate pdf annexes).
-For proposals selected for funding, additional information regarding security issues may be requested at a later stage18.
+When submitting their proposal, applicants must complete the security issues table (section 4 of the online proposal submission form) and provide, if applicable, available supporting documentation (to be uploaded as separate .pdf annexes).

+Please see Annex 4 to the ERC Work Programme 2025.
+For proposals selected for funding, additional information regarding security issues may be requested at a later stage.